uribench/cryptography/book_ciphers/src/README.md

 - book_cipher_async
 - book_cipher_sync

 Both are sharing the same ciphering engine.
-One is employing an asynchronous programing model, while the other is a simpler one using the synchronous programing model.
+One is employing an asynchronous programming model, while the other is a simpler one using the synchronous programming model.

 ### Book Cipher Async

-This book cipher employs an asynchronous programing model using a common pattern with a Promise function and a generator function.
+This book cipher employs an asynchronous programming model using a common pattern with a Promise function and a generator function.

 The generator function (specified by the `function` keyword followed by an asterisk) returns a